Javascript is not enabled.

 Aleksej Sarifulin / Getty Images

-If you eat well, it’s not hard to get enough of most vitamins: You can get plenty of vitamin C from all sorts of fruits and vegetables, vitamin E from leafy greens and nuts, and vitamin A from carrots and eggs.
+If you eat well, it’s not hard to get enough of most vitamins.
+You can get plenty of vitamin C from all sorts of fruits and vegetables, vitamin E from leafy greens and nuts, and vitamin A from carrots and eggs.

 “Vitamin D is different,” says Anastassios Pittas, M.D., a professor of medicine at the Tufts University School of Medicine in Boston.
-Because it is scarce in common foods, he says, Mother Nature provides a workaround: We produce our own vitamin D when our skin is exposed to sunlight.
+Because vitamin D is scarce in common foods, he says, Mother Nature provides a workaround: We produce our own vitamin D when our skin is exposed to sunlight.
 Many people could boost their blood levels, potentially protecting bones and getting other health benefits, by regularly exposing some unprotected skin to the sun.

 But saying you could get your vitamin D that way isn’t the same as saying you should.

-Most U.S. health authorities say the risks of skin cancer and skin aging outweigh the benefits of boosting sun exposure to get vitamin D. Groups including the U.S. Centers for Disease Control and Prevention (CDC), the National Cancer Institute and the American Academy of Dermatology say people should consistently use sunscreen, hats and sunglasses and stay in the shade to protect themselves from the sun, especially at midday.
+Most U.S. health authorities say the risks of skin cancer and skin aging outweigh the benefits of boosting sun exposure to get vitamin D. Groups including the U.S. Centers for Disease Control and Prevention, the National Cancer Institute and the American Academy of Dermatology say people should consistently use sunscreen, hats and sunglasses and should stay in the shade to protect themselves from the sun, especially at midday.

 Pittas says that practice could be safely used in the United States.
 “When we think of sun exposure, we have been brainwashed, I am afraid, to only think of the bad effects,” he says.
 “But there are also benefits.”
 Those, he says, include not only vitamin D production but better mood and sleep.